Asrothear/UGC-Plugin/README.md

 # UGC-Plugin
  EDMC Plugin

 This is a EDMC Plugin sends all Journal Events from Elite Dangerous to a Webserver to create an indipendent Databse for Communities to:
--Track their BGS activity
+1. Track their BGS activity
--Track their Fleet Carrier
+2. Track their Fleet Carrier
--Use a Discord-Bot for Data Viewing
+3. Use a Discord-Bot for Data Viewing
--Use Charts for BGS overview
+4. Use Charts for BGS overview